Herida

-"Herida" is a song originally recorded by Chilean singer Myriam Hernández as the third single from her second studio album, Dos (1990).
+"Herida" ("Wounded") is a song originally recorded by Chilean singer Myriam Hernández as the third single from her second studio album, Dos (1990).
 The song reached number three on the Billboard Hot Latin Tracks chart in 1991.

 It was covered by American singer Brenda K. Starr as the lead single for Starr's fourth studio album, Te Sigo Esperando (1997).
 Starr's version of the song peaked at number twenty-eight on the Billboard Hot Latin Tracks chart, number fourteen on the Billboard Latin Pop Tracks chart and at number one on the Billboard Tropical/Salsa Tracks chart, leading the latter chart for two weeks in April 1997.
 It was the eighth best-performing Tropical/Salsa Track of 1997.

 Commercial performance

 On the Billboard Hot Latin Tracks chart, the song debuted at number thirty-three for the week of April 27, 1991.
 It peaked at number three for the week of June 8, 1991, being held from the top position by Los Bukis' "Mi Deseo" and Emmanuel's "No He Podido Verte," respectively.